mjohnson324/.janus/README.md

     - `ysiw<bracket>` to surround a word
     - `yss<bracket>` to surround a line
     - `S<bracket>` in visual mode to surround what is highlighted.
-- **Syntastic**:
-    - `:SyntasticCheck` to run a manual syntax check
-    - `:SyntasticReset` to turn off error notifiers and reset the error list
 - **Trailing-whitespace**:
     - `:FixWhitespace` to remove all offending whitespace automatically